KyryloPikhno/KyryloPikhno/README.md

-## Full-Stack Developer | 4+ Years Experience | Web & Mobile Development
+## Full-Stack Developer | Web & Mobile Development

-Experienced Full-Stack Developer with 4+ years in international teams, specializing in web and mobile applications.
+Full-Stack Developer with experience working in international teams, specializing in web and mobile applications.
 Passionate about writing clean, maintainable, and scalable code while continuously improving development practices.

 ✅ **Strong problem-solving & collaboration skills**
 ✅ **Adaptable and quick learner of new technologies**